“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 This is another new-age altercation, as in discussions of how long one has worked in their occupation, one must communicate their employment on a basis of ‘Mondays’.
 This makes more sense than saying ‘I’ve worked here for three weeks.’
 Living during the Time of Good offers many insightful shortcuts and changes in communication.

-“I will say it’s private and I do like that.”
-I said, ripping my coffee vaporizer.
+“I will say it’s private and I do like that,” I said, ripping my coffee vaporizer.

-Jerry from the ‘yes’ statistical department was inhaling lunch with me like he often did.
+Jerry from the ‘yes’ statistical analysis department was inhaling lunch with me like he often did.
 He was one of the only people who traveled up here to see me.
 Most people have a partner for lunch, many call them ‘pals’ or ‘friends’, but most call them associates.
 I don’t really care what to call them.

 “We’ve tipped the boat and sank.
 This world has capsized and we’ve done nothing but sit back and watch it go down.
 You corporations!
 You win, you’ve stepped all over the people.
 You’ve cast your blankets upon society, covering them, snuggling them, coddling them, blinding them from the true horrors you people have created.
 I yell in the streets at night, only to misplace those memories and awaken in my bed in the morning.
 We live in a world without one sharp object, within miles and miles for my beating heart to be punctured by.
 I can’t die on my own behalf in this world, so I live in an eternal wait for the end.
 You as well, but you're blind - this is our difference!
 You will see!”
 This erratic man yelled.